Opportunity Zone Financing

 • flowcharts illustrating the alternative structures of the financing based on available, prospective and alternative sources of the capital stack;

-• a budget (including supporting assumptions and calculations) projecting sources and uses of funds during the 10-year Compliance Period and thereafter;
+• a budget (including supporting assumptions and calculations) projecting sources and uses of funds during the 10-year compliance period and thereafter;

 • our strategy to secure all opportunity zone financing participants; and